Lizardfol/Travel-with-friends/README.md

 # Travel-with-friends
-A cool website for firends
+A cool website for traveling with friends.